Drag and drop items on Mac

 Add an item to the Dock: Drag apps to the left of the separator line (in front of recently used apps, if shown).
 Drag and drop files and folders to the right of the separator line (after recently used apps, if shown).

-Add a folder, file or app to the Finder sidebar: Drag the folder to the Favourites section of the Finder sidebar; for a file or app, press and hold the Command key while you drag.
-You can insert the folder, file or app between items already in Favourites or drop it on the Favourites title to add it at the bottom of the section.
+Add a folder, file or app to the Finder sidebar: Drag the folder anywhere in the Favourites section of the Finder sidebar; for a file or app, press and hold the Command key while you drag.

 To remove an item that you added to the Dock or Finder sidebar, drag it out until you see the word Remove or the Remove icon .
 Only the alias is removed; the actual item remains on your Mac.